Our reservation staff are available between Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Enjoy a relaxing day at sea with presentations by our guest lecturers.
 You will hear about the fascinating history of the Macassan traders and early explorers of the Arnhem Land coast.

 Enjoy a day exploring Forbes Island, an excellent spot for swimming or snorkelling from the pristine sandy beaches.
-Take a walk to the grave of beche-de-mer fisherman Frederick Lancaster.
+Visit the grave of beche-de-mer fisherman Frederick Lancaster, or enjoy a short walk to the summit and enjoy the outlook over the surrounding reef and islands.

 Visit Stanley Island in the Flinders Group, and view the isolated Endaen Aboriginal rock art depicting the first sailing ships to visit Queensland shores.
 At Davie Reef, enjoy swimming and snorkelling and observe the large seabird rookery.